 Cost-imposing actions are actions intended to impose political/reputational, institutional, economic, or other costs on China for conducting certain activities in the ECS and SCS, with the aim of persuading China to stop or reverse those activities.
-Such cost-imposing actions need not
+Such cost-imposing actions need not be limited to the SCS and ECS.
+As a hypothetical example for purposes of illustrating the point, one potential cost-imposing action might be for the United States to respond to unwanted Chinese activities in the ECS or SCS by moving to suspend China's observer status on the Arctic Council.66 In a May 6, 2019, speech in Finland, Secretary of State Pompeo stated (emphasis added)

-60 For discussions bearing on this issue, see, for example, Caitlin Doornbos, "Freedom-of-Navigation Ops Will Not Dent Beijing's South China Sea Claims, Experts Say," Stars and Stripes, April 4, 2019; James Holmes, "Are Freedom of Navigation Operations in East Asia Enough?"
+65 For discussions bearing on this issue, see, for example, Caitlin Doornbos, "Freedom-of-Navigation Ops Will Not Dent Beijing's South China Sea Claims, Experts Say," Stars and Stripes, April 4, 2019; James Holmes, "Are Freedom of Navigation Operations in East Asia Enough?"
 National Interest, February 23, 2019; Zack Cooper and Gregory Poling, "America's Freedom of Navigation Operations Are Lost at Sea, Far Wider Measures Are Needed to Challenge Beijing's Maritime Aggression," Foreign Policy, January 8, 2019.